 We like focaccia like this.
 Not thicker not thinner, just like this.
-In the sweetspot of it being fluffy yet crunchy at the same time.
+In the sweetspot of it being fluffy yet crunchy and crisp at the same time.

-***We use a pizza stone to bake the focaccia, because it makes all the difference, it makes it cook way faster, which makes it crunchy.
-There are several types of pizza stones, they are placed in the oven before baking and the dough should be placed directly onto the pizza stone.
+We use a pizza stone to bake the focaccia, because it makes all the difference, it makes it cook way faster, which makes it crisp and airy.
+There are several types of pizza stones, they are placed in the oven before baking and the dough should be placed directly onto the pizza stone, this simulates a stone ove.
 It is really easy to get one online or in a specialized kitchen shop.

 - 3/4 C + 2tbsp warm water